n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.iterable.md

+---
+title: Iterable node - n8n Documentation
+description: Documentation for the Iterable node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Iterable

 The Iterable node allows you to automate work in Iterable, and integrate Iterable with other applications. n8n has built-in support for a wide range of Iterable features, including creating, recording, deleting, and getting events, users and lists.